chrysn/aiocoap/README.rst

 This library supports the following standards in full or partially:

 * RFC7252_ (CoAP): Supported for clients and servers.
 Multicast is supported on the server side, and partially for clients.
-DTLS is supported for clients, but lacking some security properties.
+DTLS is supported but experimental, and lacking some security properties.
 No caching is done inside the library.
 * RFC7641_ (Observe): Basic support for clients and servers.
 Reordering, re-registration, and active cancellation are missing.
 * RFC7959_ (Blockwise): Supported both for atomic and random access.